xrally/xrally-docs/docs/plugins/kubernetes/plugins.md

 To search configuration in kubeconfig file, rally checks standard `$HOME/.kube/config` file or get `KUBECONFIG` envvar.

-To define certificates to connect next environment variables used:
+To define certificates to connect next variables used:

-!!!
-Quote "$KUBERNETES_HOST"
 The URL to the Kubernetes host.

-!!!
-Quote "$KUBERNETES_TLS_INSECURE"
+.. envvar:: KUBERNETES_TLS_INSECURE
 Not to verify the host against a CA certificate.

-!!!
-Quote "$KUBERNETES_CERT_AUTH"
+.. envvar:: KUBERNETES_CERT_AUTH
 A path to a file containing TLS certificate to use when connecting to the Kubernetes host.

-!!!
-Quote "$KUBERNETES_CLIENT_CERT"
+.. envvar:: KUBERNETES_CLIENT_CERT
 A path to a file containing client certificate to use when connecting to the Kubernetes host.

-!!!
-Quote "$KUBERNETES_CLIENT_KEY"
+.. envvar:: KUBERNETES_CLIENT_KEY
 A path to a file containing client key to use when connecting to the Kubernetes host.

 To define auth token to connect next variables used:

-!!!
-Quote "$KUBERNETES_HOST"
 The URL to the Kubernetes host.

-!!!
-Quote "$KUBERNETES_CERT_AUTH"
+.. envvar:: KUBERNETES_CERT_AUTH
 A path to a file containing TLS certificate to use when connecting to the Kubernetes host.

-!!!
-Quote "$KUBERNETES_API_KEY"
+.. envvar:: KUBERNETES_API_KEY
 Client API key to use as token when connecting to the Kubernetes host.

-!!!
-Quote "$KUBERNETES_API_KEY_PREFIX"
+.. envvar:: KUBERNETES_API_KEY_PREFIX
 Client API key prefix to use in token when connecting to the Kubernetes host.

 __Platform__: kubernetes